Christina Mireles

 For nearly nine years, she spearheaded Escuela Popular’s operations – strategy, HR, compliance, legal, finance, and board relations.
 Christina entered the charter school landscape through EdTec, a mission-driven, for-profit company providing back-office services to charter schools throughout the United States.
 Christina began her career over 20 years ago as an attorney with Crowell & Moring, a Washington, D.C. law firm.
 She is currently on the Board of Directors of Oxford Day Academy, a charter school in East Palo Alto.
 Given her personal story, Christina is passionate about serving low-income students of color who need just a little extra support to realize their dreams.
 In her spare time, she enjoys traveling for pleasure and spending time with her three children and her husband.

-Director of Development
+Director of Operations

 Cara Magliaro

-Director of College Services
+Director of Programs

 Cara Magliaro joined PCF with more than 15 years experience as an innovative educator, leader, and community volunteer working for organizations dedicated to youth development and educational technology.